-For many, alcohol serves in part as a crutch in social situations – masking or dulling feelings of anxiety.
-While booze’s sedative effect can cause you to relax in the short term, as the alcohol leaves your system those feelings of anxiety and unease will return – often amplified by the physical symptoms of a hangover.
+For many, alcohol and social situations go hand in hand, and can mask or dull feelings of anxiety.
+While alcohol’s sedative effect can help you to relax in the short term, those feelings of anxiety and unease will return as alcohol leaves your system – which is often amplified by the physical symptoms of a hangover.

-A recurring theme among those that we spoke to was the pivotal role that alcohol played in their social life.
-“A lot of my friends relate to each other through drinking, that’s how we’d hang out,’ Kate explained.
+Everyone spoke about the pivotal role that alcohol played in their social life.
+“A lot of my friends relate to each other through drinking, that’s how we’d hang out,” Kate explained.

 For Lucy, it was a similar story.
 “I realised that a lot of the people I’d stick around with on a Friday weren’t actually my friends, they were people I’d hang around and drink with.”
-In sobriety, this realisation led to a deepening of meaningful connections.
+When she stopped drinking, this realisation led to a deepening of meaningful connections with her friends.
 “The quality of my friendships actually improved when I wasn’t drinking,” she recalled.

-John, too, felt that sobriety impacted his social life.
+John, too, felt that sobriety had a positive effect on his social life.
 “When I’m not drinking, I find I spend more time by myself, I don’t go out as frequently,” he said.
 “I feel like I’m a better friend, I don’t cancel plans.”